Pillows: Sex, Play And Everything In Between

-Them trusty pillows also saw through some difficult periods in the last year when Michele had to tend to Levi alone while nursing a raging fever, and likewise Levi too when a life-threatening 40 degree fever brought down a laughing, excitable baby to a crying mess.
+Them trusty pillows also saw through some difficult periods in the last year when Michele had to tend to Levi alone while nursing a raging fever, and likewise, Levi too when a life-threatening 40 degrees fever brought down a laughing, excitable baby to a crying mess.

 A future with our new pillows

-Until then, we’d just have to keep wondering how much more comfortable our sleeps would be had we paid $70 for a top of the line pillow.
+Until then, we’d just have to keep wondering how much more comfortable our nights of sleep would be had we paid $70 for a top of the line pillow.